 - Your business still needs to be commercially viable and needs to have a profit motive, meaning it should have a way to make money;

 - The company will also need to have been registered for at least a year; and you as the business owner must be willing to join the business on a full time basis and be involved in its day to day running.

 - There may also be various age and BEE compliance requirements depending on the institution; the NYDA for example only funds startup with a 51 % majority black share holding and 50 % of management positions being held by black people and only funds young people between the ages 18 and 35.

 Documents you may be asked to produce (as provided by National Youth development Agency):

 Investment companies will only put money into businesses they believe have the best chance of achieving profitability and yielding large returns.
-In return, investors will look at long term capital gains, revenue sharing or they may treat the investment as loans or a combination of these.
+In return, investors will look at long-term capital gains, revenue sharing or they may treat the investment as a loan or a combination of these.